ID&V (Identification and Verification) – What do we mean by it?

 - Screen pop – Once a caller has been identified and passed to the advisor we would then present the information to the advisor.

 - Reporting – We would provide detailed reporting so that ROC can continue to tune and monitor the application.
-It will also provide deep insight into performance that is incredibly valuable to the customer.
+It will also provide deep insight into the performance that is incredibly valuable to the customer.

 - Proactive monitoring – if service levels dip, alerts will fire and our dedicated support centre would be on the case immediately.